-1 legally conditional on the implementation of all of these 2 plan elements and their legal commitment to engage in coordinated strategies, public reporting and monitoring.
-3 It must also include substantial needs and 4 5 Indigenous rights-based funding to Indigenous women's 6 service groups and their home communities and governments 7 to implement human rights in their own communities and 8 address these issues, including Indigenous rights, and be 9 full partners in any solutions at the national and regional level.
-No tables, no advisory groups, no 10 11 consultants, no research assistants, but Indigenous women 12 need to be at the table in equal partnership making the decisions.
-13 14 The funding must be conditional on detailed 15 reporting, evidence of substantive reduction in violence, 16 and improvement of the conditions of Indigenous women and 17 girls.
+1 legally conditional on the implementation of all of these 2 plan elements and their legal commitment to engage in 3 coordinated strategies, public reporting and monitoring.
+4 It must also include substantial needs and 5 Indigenous rights-based funding to Indigenous women's 6 service groups and their home communities and governments 7 to implement human rights in their own communities and 8 address these issues, including Indigenous rights, and be 9 full partners in any solutions at the national and 10 regional level.
+No tables, no advisory groups, no 11 consultants, no research assistants, but Indigenous women 12 need to be at the table in equal partnership making the 13 decisions.
+14 The funding must be conditional on detailed 15 reporting, evidence of substantive reduction in violence, 16 and improvement of the conditions of Indigenous women and 17 girls.
 You don't do that, you don't get the funding.
 18 Right now at Indian Affairs they 19 fundamentally breach their only mandate every year, yet 20 they still get paid to do the same thing.
 Their mandate 21 is to improve the socio and economic conditions and they 22 have failed that every year since existence.
 We need to 23 do things radically and fundamentally different.
-24 The federal government must develop a of the provinces, territories, municipal governments where relevant, but most importantly, Indigenous women, their organisations and their home communities to identify what they need in their own words.
+24 The federal government must develop a 25 mechanism for coordination and collaboration between all of the provinces, territories, municipal governments where relevant, but most importantly, Indigenous women, their organisations and their home communities to identify what they need in their own words.